- Event dates

 Cancellations and refunds: Should Government action at any time cause us to close, we will, of course, refund any tickets purchased for any affected days.
 Otherwise, we operate a no-refunds policy.
 Tickets are not transferrable to other days, or to other events.
 Please always check our website before travelling, in case circumstances or Government Advice has changed.

 Covid Precautions: we ask that everyone brings lower face coverings to wear in indoor areas such as our loos.
 Please bring your own hand sanitiser.
 Please do not attend if you are suffering from, or displaying any symptoms of, Coronavirus, or if you have recently been in contact with someone who has had symptoms or tested positive for Coronavirus.

 Gardens Open - great for families!

 House and Gardens Open

-Open daily during school holidays, 11am-4pm (House open 12noon-2.30pm).
+Open Wed, Thu, Sat and Sun until mid October.
 The House retains its Tudor layout but internal decorations are Georgian, mostly in the Gothick influence in a number of styles directed by the architect Thomas Hopper or more recent.
 Tearoom and Gift Shop open.